Gotra: Marriages and gotras

-A much more common characteristic of South Indian Hindu society is permission for marriage between cross-cousins (children of brother and sister) as they are of different gotras.
+A much more common characteristic of South Indian Hindu society is permission for marriage between cross-cousins (children of brother and sister, first cousins) as they are of different gotras.
 Thus, a man is allowed to marry his maternal uncle's daughter or his paternal aunt's daughter but is not allowed to marry his paternal uncle's daughter.
 She would be considered a parallel cousin, of the same gotra, and therefore to be treated as a sister.

-North Indian Hindu society not only follows the rules of gotra for marriages but also has many regulations which go beyond the basic definition of gotra and have a broader definition of incest.
+Nepali Hindu society not only follows the rules of gotra for marriages but also has many regulations which go beyond the basic definition of gotra and have a broader definition of incest.
 Some communities in North India do not allow marriage with certain other clans, based on the belief that both clans are of the same patrilineal descent.
 In other communities, marriage within the gotra of the mother's father, and possibly some others, is prohibited.

-A possible workaround for Sagotra marriages is to perform a 'Data' (adoption) of the bride to a family of different gotra (usually data is given to the bride's maternal uncle who belongs to different gotra by the same rule) and let them perform the 'Kanyadanam' ('kanya' (girl) + 'danam' (to give)).
+A possible workaround for Sagotra marriages is to perform a Data (adoption) of the bride to a family of different gotra (usually data is given to the bride's maternal uncle who belongs to different gotra by the same rule) and let them perform the 'Kanyadanam' ('kanya' (girl) + 'danam' (to give)).
 Such workarounds are used in rare cases, and the acceptability is questionable.

 Vedic Hinduism recognizes eight types of marriages, thus predominantly following the principles as stated in the Manu Smriti, referring to eight types of marriages, the roles, and responsibilities of husband and wife, and the purpose of marriage.
 Eight types of marriages are, (1) Brahma Vivaha, (2) Arsa Vivaha, (3) Daiva Vivaha, (4) Prajapatya Vivaha, (5) Gandharva Vivaha, (6) Asura Vivaha, (7) Rakshasa Vivaha, and (8) Paishacha Vivaha.
 The first four types of marriages reflect the paradigm behind arranged marriages.
 The last three are prohibited as per Manu Smriti, out of which the last two are condemned.
 The Gandharva marriage is analogous to the modern-day love marriage, where the individuals have the liberty to choose their partners.
-Though Gandharva marriage had its due prominence in our Shastras, with the advancement of time, Vedic Hinduism giving way to classic Hinduism, the concept of arranged marriage rose to prominence, which still today is predominant ritual for a marriage between two individuals.
+Though Gandharva marriage had its due prominence in the Shastras or precepts, with the advancement of time, Vedic Hinduism giving way to classic Hinduism, the concept of arranged marriage rose to prominence, which still today is predominant ritual for a marriage between two individuals.

 There is no harm in Sagotra marriage if the individuals are not related for six generations on both maternal and paternal sides.
 This is expressed in chapter 5 of Manu smriti in mantra 60, which states, सपिण्डता तु पुरुषे सप्तमे विनिवर्तते । समानोदकभावस्तु जन्मनाम्नोरवेदने, which means that sapinda ends after seven generations.
 Section 5(v) of Hindu Marriage Act 1955 also prohibits Sapinda relationship but there is no restriction of Sagotra marriage.